What are companies telling us about recession risks?

-Inflation is still frequently mentioned in corporate discussions along with wages and supply chains, but companies are increasingly turning their attention to the risk of a recession and fears of recessions have never been so high.
+Inflation is still frequently mentioned in corporate discussions along with wages and supply chains.
+But companies are increasingly turning their attention to the risk of a recession and fears of recessions have never been so high.

 It would be a painstaking exercise to manually go through thousands of earnings transcripts each month.
-NLP, however, uses the power of computers to track the number of documents that mention a certain word or phrase over time.
+NLP, however, uses the power of computers to track the number of documents that mention a certain word or phase over time.

 Companies clearly worried about recession

-Over the second quarter of 2022, the number of transcripts mentioning the word recession has had the most hits since the Covid pandemic in 2020 (chart 1).
+Over the second quarter of this year, the number of transcripts mentioning the word recession has had the most hits since the Covid pandemic in 2020 (chart 1).
 Companies in the financial and industrial sectors have been the most active in commenting about recession, such that they account for half of the documented hits on this topic.

 At the same time, the number of transcripts that mentions recession along with words such as ‘concerns’ and ‘fears’ has jumped to an all-time high.
 Not only are companies talking about recession, but they are also clearly worried about it.

-With the US Federal Reserve (Fed) raising interest rates rapidly in response to the high level of inflation, it is unsurprising that there is more recession talk among companies and even among the general public.
+With the Federal Reserve (Fed) raising interest rates rapidly in response to the high level of inflation, it is unsurprising that there is more recession talk among companies and even among the general public.
 We know the general public is concerned as Google searches for the word recession have surged, and seem even higher than recession chatter among US companies (chart 2).